-The Department of Psychology and/or the Clinical Science area holds a Research Fair once a year, usually on the Friday of orientation week, for an entire afternoon.
+The Department of Psychology and/or the Clinical Science area holds a Research Fair once a year, usually on the Friday of orientation week or the first week of classes, for an entire afternoon.
 A departmental committee will arrange and direct the Fair and graduate students are expected to present on their research projects (e.g., thesis) at least once during their years in the program.
+All students are expected to attend.

-B. Department and Centers' Colloquia
+B. Department and Centers Colloquia